Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 "Kayaks Are Always Faster"

 While generally true, this ignores context.
 A loaded expedition canoe with an experienced paddler can outpace a struggling kayaker fighting wind and waves.
+Speed depends on the paddler as much as the craft.
+However, given equal skill and conditions, kayaks maintain an efficiency advantage.

 "Canoes Tip Easier"